 Pricing in France’s Property Market

-Similarly to the number of transactions, the average price of property in France is increasing rapidly.
-Across France as a whole, the average price per square metre is trading at €2,632, as of the start of 2020 – an increase of 2.2% against the previous year.
+Similarly to the number of transactions, the average price of property in France increased rapidly in the past 2 years.
+Across France as a whole, the average price per square metre is trading at €2,632, as of end of 2019 – an increase of 2.2% against the previous year.

 Drilling down into the numbers further reveals fairly large contrasts in France’s regions.
 Paris, unsurprisingly, continues to lead the way in average property prices, with families and investors alike attracted to large, bustling cities.
 Prices in the capital city climbed by 8% in 2019, increasing the average price per square metre to €10,175.